brookchuang1111/brookchuang1111.github.io/_drafts/2024-08-14-cooperative2-bandits.md

 ---
 ## A Review of Cooperative Multiplayer Learning Bandits

+(Edit 4/1/25: This is an old (unfinished) post and honestly is pretty shit, but I'm attached so I can't archive it.)

-I think I already posted about multi-player bandits but I have to present this paper to my PI and I'm a little rusty - so a blog post should help me get through this meeting (fingers crossed).
+I think I already posted a high-level overview of multi-player bandits but I have to present this paper to my PI and I'm a little rusty (and scared shitless)- so a blog post should help me get through this meeting (fingers crossed).

 Source Material
 * [Optimal Cooperative Multiplayer Learning Bandits with Noisy Rewards and No Communication](https://arxiv.org/abs/2311.06210)
 ---